 - Forecasts are for a range of possible conditions over a wide region and time period

-Averaged over the five-year period 2019-2023, forecast patterns suggest enhanced warming over land, and at high northern latitudes.
+- Averaged over the five-year period 2021-2025, forecast patterns suggest enhanced warming over land, and at high northern latitudes.
 There is some indication of continued cool conditions in the Southern Ocean.
-Current relatively cool conditions in the north Atlantic sub-polar gyre are predicted to return to more normal conditions, with potentially important climate impacts over Europe, America and Africa.
+Current relatively cool conditions in the north Atlantic sub-polar gyre are predicted to warm, with potentially important climate impacts over Europe, America and Africa.

-During the five-year period 2019-2023, global average temperature is expected to remain high and is very likely to be between 1.03°C and 1.57°C above the pre-industrial period from 1850–1900.This compares with an anomaly of +1.15±0.1°C observed in 2016, currently the warmest year on record.
-There is a small (~10%) chance of one year temporarily exceeding 1.5°C. These high global temperatures are consistent with continued high levels of greenhouse gases.
+- During the five-year period 2021-2025, annual global average temperature is expected to remain high and is very likely to be between 0.91°C and 1.61°C above the pre-industrial period from 1850–1900.This compares with an anomaly of +1.16±0.1°C observed in 2016, currently the warmest year on record.
+In the absence of a major volcanic eruption a new record is likely in the coming 5 years.
+There is a small but increasing (~25%) chance of one year temporarily exceeding 1.5°C, and this will be updated in April using multi-model forecasts and revised observations.
+These high global temperatures are consistent with continued high levels of greenhouse gases.

 Decadal forecasts are designed to predict fluctuations in the climate system over the next few years.
 They take into account natural variability as well as human influences.
 This is achieved by initialising climate models with observations of the current climate state, in addition to specifying changes in radiative forcing due to greenhouse gases, aerosols (both volcanic and anthropogenic), and solar variability.
 Further details can be found in a Met Office article about the basis of decadal forecasting.

 The latest Met Office decadal forecast presented here was started from the observed sea surface temperature pattern shown in Figure 1, along with similar observations of temperature and salinity below the ocean surface, atmospheric winds, temperatures and surface pressure.
-The temperatures in Figure 1 show warm conditions in many regions, especially at high northern latitudes, and relatively cool conditions in parts of the Southern and Indian Oceans and parts of the North Atlantic.
+The temperatures in Figure 1 show warm conditions in many regions, especially at high northern latitudes, relatively cool conditions in parts of the Southern Ocean, and a La Niña with cool conditions in the eastern Pacific.